Sometimes a simple question can shatter the way you look at things.

 Another example was Ambient, a sleep medication.
 One day a doctor asked why so many of his female patients had issues waking up the next morning, even though they took the appropriate dosage.
 All of his male patients had no such issues.
 Further research was done and suddenly the medical community found that the female body synthesized the medication differently; therefore, the prescribed dosage tested in trails based on men was not the appropriate dosage for women.
 Suddenly the whole concept of drug trails on just men was proved flawed.

 My simple question came a few weeks ago: “Can a budget be entered in Spitfire?”
 Since Budgeting/Forecasting/Cost Analysis is one of the most widely used and appreciated features in our Spitfire Project Management System, how could a current user not know this!
 Our website mentions it.
-We have a user guide called Focus on Budgets and Period Distributions.
-We even offer training videos on budget, forecast and analysis.
+We have documentation about it.
+We even offer the occasional webinar on budget, forecast and analysis.
 Yet, somehow, there was a disconnect between our information and our client.
 Now I’m taking a second look at our documentation, training, and client website to find ways to improve our ability to relay information to our client base.

 Although a simple question can cause us shock, dismay, distress, or confusion, it’s always a good idea to take a second look and use the question as a Wake Up call to make improvements.
 That has always been our philosophy here at Spitfire Management, and will continue to be so.Tweet